Krushnansh22/Face_Recognition_Based_SmartLock/README.md

     python DataCollection.py
     ```

+### Training the Model

+1. After collecting the data, run the `train.py` script to train the face recognition model.
+This script will read the collected images, train a face recognizer, and save the model and label dictionary.

+    ```sh
+    python train.py
+    ```

 ### Adding Unauthorized Unlock Attempts to Excel

 1. The `AddToExcel.py` script contains the `unauthorized_unlock` function which saves the unauthorized attempt details to an Excel file.
 This function is called automatically during the prediction phase if an unauthorized access attempt is detected.